-Secret Lair x Stranger Things offers Magic the Gathering Commander players with some enticing new options to both lead EDH decks and upgrade their existing decks.
+Secret Lair x Stranger Things offers Magic the Gathering Commander players with some enticing new “Friends Forever” options to both lead EDH decks and upgrade their existing decks.

-While I will never again have anything to do with subscription service Netflix, for a wide variety of reasons that I will not expound upon here, it is true that Stranger Things appears to be one of the better contributions to pop culture that the company has produced.
+While I have my reasons for boycotting subscription service Netflix, which I will not expound upon here, it’s true that the original series Stranger Things appears to be one of the better contributions to pop culture that the company has produced.
 While I have never seen it, and have no intention of doing any time soon, it does seem like a fascinating series.

 Of course, Magic the Gathering and parent company “Papa” Hasbro have decided that collaborating with popular franchises is a good idea.
 While I’m certainly looking forward to the proper Lord of the Rings set, I’m not sold on this whole crossover idea.
 Rather, as these particular Secret Lair cards are going to only be legal in certain formats and they are specifically targeted at Commander, I’m going to look at these cardboard rectangles as strictly game pieces, not taking into context the series which they are inspired by.
 It turns out the cards are actually good enough, considering their potential widespread utility in Commander, that I actually preordered a foil set to be shipped out in the end of January 2022.
 So, what got me excited enough to order my first ever Secret Lair drop?

-There are eight cards in the set, all of them being Legendary Creatures.
-First of all, I absolutely love the “friends forever” mechanic featured on seven of the main character cards.
+There are eight cards in the set, all of them being Legendary Creatures, most of which feature a brand new mechanic called Friends Forever.
+First of all, I absolutely love the “Friends Forever” mechanic featured on seven of the main character cards.
 Essentially, you can play any two of these characters with “friends forever” as your Commanders.
 This is very similar to the popular Partner mechanic from the preconstructed Commander decks of past years, but unique to this Secret Lair.
 This is important because you can combine the color identities of your two Commanders in order to greatly expand your potential card pool.
 It also means that you gain so many potential combinations of these seven friends in building potential Commander decks.

 But, first, let’s look at the one Legendary Creature without “Friends Forever,” called Mind Flayer, the Shadow.
 It’s an Enchantment, in addition to being a Legendary Creature.
 Interestingly, Mind Flayer isn’t even treated as a creature unless you control three permanents you don’t own.
 In mono-Black, this sounds pretty odd to build around, as playing other players’ cards is a mechanic we’ve seen time and again in Red and Blue card, but much more infrequently in Black.